What Does Dandelion Flower Mean and Symbolise?

 Uses of Dandelions

-The Taraxacum plant also has a few culinary, industrial, and medicinal uses.
+The Taraxacum plant also has a few industrial, culinary, and medicinal purposes.
 In fact, an entire plant when processed can produce vibrant magenta dyes.
 Perfect for coloring cloth and paper.

-For the case of edibility, Cherokee mountain people often consumed the leaves in fresh salads and other food.
-Although it had a bitter taste, the leaves were actually a rich source of vitamins A, B complex, C, and D.
+Dandelion tea and dandelion wine made from the yellow seed heads have good health benefits to it for overall well being.
+Cherokee mountain people often consumed the leaves in fresh salads and other food.
+Although it had a bitter taste, the leaves were a rich source of vitamins A, B, C, and D.

 It also had adequate amounts of minerals such as iron, potassium, and zinc.
 Many say that the roots when infused tasted similar to that of coffee.
 These were commonly used as a flavor additive to beer, wine, butter, and jellies.

-Early Persians were the first to use the plant as medicine.
-The leaves and roots have laxative properties that can help stimulate the digestive system.
-Similarly, tea made from the petals was once used as a tonic for strengthening women after childbirth.
+Early Persians were the first to use the plant as herbal medicine.
+The dandelion roots and leaves have laxative and diuretic properties that can help stimulate the digestive system.
+Similarly, tea made from the petals was once used as a tonic for the quick recovery of women after childbirth.

 Native American tribes also used the flower for its medicinal and nutritional benefits.
-Tribal Indians used the flowers as a remedy for heart trouble
+Tribal Indians used the flowers as a remedy for heart trouble.
+Medieval peasants also believed it was a remedy for blood poisoning.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.